colorlessenergy/colorlessenergy.github.io/_projects/codinglead.md

 ## challenges and knowledge acquired

-I used jekyll which is a static site generator.
+I used Jekyll which is a static site generator.

-I had to create a collection for every type of blog post to stay organize.
+I had to create a collection for every type of blog post to stay organized.
 The different collections I have are HTML, CSS, JavaScript, and courses.

 I decided to make text courses instead of videos because I like to think the courses will be a guide you can go back to specific sections.

 Ultimately I wanted it to be a resource where people can copy and paste code snippets and learn from them.

-I was thinking about either not having a hamburger menu on responsive layout and just have them be there or having a hamburger menu.
+I was thinking about either not having a hamburger menu on a responsive layout and just have them be there or having a hamburger menu.
 I decided it would be better to have a hamburger because I had more than 3 links.